 Basic requirements:

 On Debian bookworm and later, you can use system-provided Vulkan packages.
-Skip this on Debian bullseye, or if you choose to use the Vulkan SDK instead:
+Skip this if you choose to use the upstream Vulkan SDK instead:

 sudo apt-get install libvulkan-dev glslang-dev glslang-tools spirv-tools glslc